The seasons, Book 1 Available on AMAZON for .99 cents during the 1st week of October.

 Yes, I remember it now.

-I set the model down as a queer smile grew upon my face.
-I lay back and fell into a grand slumber the moment my head sunk into the pillow.
+I set the model down as a queer smile grew on my face.
+I lay myself back and fell into a grand slumber the moment my head sunk into the pillow.
 I dreamt a twilight night of dreams.
 For once in years, my thoughts were not those of drowning but of hopes and desires.

 I awoke and sat up cheerful, alert, and optimistic.
 The light from the window had shifted.
 I knew a considerable time had passed.

-Eagerly I hurried to him and indulged my father’s whim and received not just one hug, but another from my uncle as well.
+Eagerly, I hurried to him and indulged my father’s whim and received not just one hug, but another from my uncle as well.
 All felt warm from the gaiety of the moment.
 My mother commented on the spirit of it, “Oh, it’s back in you again.
 It’s back.”

 Everyone beamed with happiness and told stories of family splendor.
 I looked into my mother’s face.
 She was as happy and young as I had ever remembered her.
 I now recalled her radiance and everlasting beauty, the same as when I was a young boy.
 Everyone sang in harmony, “oh the joy, oh, the joy.”

-So filled with merriment, I spun off into the kitchen where I found my champagne glass empty.
+So filled with merriment, I spun off into the kitchen, where I found my champagne glass empty.
 I turned to look for a bottle and then entered the cellar where I remembered father had brought them up.
 I could not recall the way, but carefully I made my descent down the dark steps.
 A cool wet breeze blew from the rear and I followed the earthy moist ventilation.
 I fumbled for a light switch and recalled a dangling string with a cap on its end, a light that hung from the center of the cellar’s one large room.

 Upstairs, the festivities carried over into the space below.
-The lumbering steps of my family resounded and the words of “Oh the joy,” were ever-present like a chant.
+The lumbering steps of my family resounded and the words of “Oh the joy,” were ever-present, like a chant.

 Slowly, the faces looked familiar.
 My legs weakened, and I turned away when I realized these were the faces of everyone I loved.
-My father, my mother, my uncle, and cousins, and worst of all myself, all stared back at me.
+My father, my mother, my uncle, and cousins, and worst of all, myself.
+All stared back at me.
 Many had open mouths that held a drowning scream and the one like me floated with hands clawing at the glass.
 Strangely, the figures appeared younger and dressed in clothing from an earlier time.

 I held my hands out in front of my face to question my existence.